 There are 4.4 hectares in Montecarotto, in the Busche district.

-Two parcels of Verdicchio lie on sandstone and clay soil with infiltrations of clay originating from the movement of the landslides of the Holocene; the wine production potential of this place was written about in 1970 by Mario Soldati in his “Vino al vino”.
-When tasting a white wine of the zone, he described it as so good as to state: “There is nothing, not even Chablis, that can hold its own.
+Two Verdicchio parcels resting on sandstone and clay soil with clay infiltrations originating from the landslide movement of the Holocene; a place of whose wine vocation Mario Soldati already wrote about in 1970 in his “Wine to Wine” when tasting a white wine from the area he described it as so good that he said, “there is, not even, Chablis that holds.
 We are in the presence of a prodigy.”

 The third site is Monte Follonica, a windy elevation with steep slopes from which the sea can be seen, a centre of energy on the summit of which there is a small wood and the remains of a longobard watchtower, bearing witness to the existence in the Middle Ages of the “Castrum Follonice”.